OGRECave/ogre-procedural/docs/manual/shapepath.md

                    .addPoint(3,1).addPoint(4,1).realizeShape()
 ~~~~~~~~~~~~~~~~

+See Procedural::CatmullRomSpline2 for a shape and Procedural::CatmullRomSpline3 for a path.

 ### Kochanek Bartels Spline

 Kochanek-Bartels spline is defined by control points and 3 parameters : tension, bias and continuity.

 Here's a description of what they do :

 Parameter  | +1              | -1
 -----------|-----------------|------------